Die Hauptstadt, Capricorn

 Werner stood behind the Police Inspector Zwingli whom his mother was currently manipulating.
 Beside him sat the Grand Kaiser Kafke Netzche.
 The rest of the chancellery cabinet lined the oak table in front of him.

-Being in the presence of such authority would have humbled Werner if it were not for the conversation he had just witnessed between his captain-turned-major and the cabinet:
+Being in the presence of such authority would have humbled Werner if it were not for the conversation he had just witnessed between his hauptmann-turned-major and the cabinet:

-The chancellery cabinet and the Kaiser were doing this willingly and knowingly.
-The conflict at the Argoan border was most likely being used to help resupply the country’s reservoirs.
+One, weaponized conductors had the capability of converting the vitae within an individual into the vitae of the reservoirs.
+Two, the chancellery cabinet and the Kaiser were doing this willingly and knowingly.
+Three, the conflict at the Argoan border was most likely being used to help resupply the country’s reservoirs.

 “Yes, that’s my Werner,” his mother praised.